 The Line Tamer Ruler is a unique 1/4 inch thick acrylic ruler designed by Barbara Becker of Four Paws Quilting.
 She was looking for a way to make straight line quilting easier, and boy, did she succeed!
 While this ruler can be used just like any other straight line ruler, it has the unique feature of a 1/2 inch wide channel down the center.
 By placing your 1/2 inch ruler foot inside the channel, straight lines can easily be stitched without fear that the ruler foot will wander away from the Line Tamer during stitching!
 Better yet, the Line Tamer has etched lines that surround the channel and also on both sides.

 The Line Tamer works great for long arm frame quilters as well as sit down quilters using a home sewing machine.
 This ruler really is the best of both worlds, and if you’ve been challenged by ruler control, the Line Tamer ruler is definitely worth buying!

 The channel in the center of the Line Tamer is sized about 1/32" larger than the 1/2 inch ruler foot.
 This doesn't sound like much, but it may be more play than you'd prefer.
 A simple way to tighten the fit is to run a piece of Quilter's Tape along the entire inside edge of the channel.
 This tape is 1/4" wide masking tape, and is widely available at crafts and quilting stores.

 Be sure you know your ruler foot size before ordering.
 This ruler is made for 1/2 inch diameter ruler feet.It will NOT fit 9/16" diameter feet, such as on the original Gammill or APQS machines.

-This ruler is available only in 1/4 inch thickness, so if you have a low shank ruler foot, you will not be able to place the Line Tamer behind the ruler foot when free motion quilting, as there is not enough clearance.
-If you wish another size of the Line Tamer designed for low shank ruler feet, you can visit fourpawsquilting.com.
+This ruler is available by us only in 1/4 inch thickness, so if you have a low shank ruler foot, you will not be able to place the Line Tamer behind the ruler foot when free motion quilting, as there is not enough clearance.
+If you wish another thickness of the Line Tamer designed for low shank ruler feet, you can visit fourpawsquilting.com.
 They also carry other lengths of Line Tamer rulers, such as the 7.5 inch long ruler.